FAZE-surya/FAZE-surya/README.md

 I have applied my knowledge in real-world projects, ranging from web applications to automation tools.
 Here are a few highlights:

-- **Web Application for XYZ**: Built with React, Node.js, and MongoDB, this application solves a significant problem by providing XYZ functionality.
-- **Automation Tool with Python**: Developed a Python script to automate XYZ, significantly reducing manual effort and improving efficiency.
 - **Sushi Takeaway Website**: Developed a website for a sushi takeaway.
 - **VroomVroom Car API**: Created an API for VroomVroom car rentals.